photoangell/provejs-jquery/README.md

 ### Delagated Events ###

 Form validation should not be dependent on the state of the form inputs.
 This is particularly important if the form inputs are inserted dynamically.
-If a field is defined to be validated, but there is no matching form inputs than the field validation is skipped silently.
-If later during another validation attempt the inputs are now found in the form DOM then validation will happen as normally.
+If a field is defined to be validated, but there is no matching form inputs than the field validation should be skipped silently.
+If later during another validation attempt the inputs are now found in the form than validation will happen as normally.
 This allows us to pre-define field validations before the inputs are actually in the DOM.
-This also allows to remove the field inputs and re-insert them later and validation will happend as expected.
+This also allows for the removal of field inputs and re-inserting them later - validation will happen as expected.

 This lib does not bind any events directly to the input elements.
 All event binding is delegated to the form.
+You can delete, insert, or modify form input at anypoint and it will not impact form validation.

 ### Form Decoration ###